 by Mike Ratliff

 16 The Spirit Himself testifies with our spirit that we are children of God, 17 and if children, heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him so that we may also be glorified with Him.
-(Romans 8:16, 17 NASB)
+Romans 8:16-17 (NASB)

 12 So then, brethren, we are under obligation, not to the flesh, to live according to the flesh— 13 for if you are living according to the flesh, you must die; but if by the Spirit you are putting to death the deeds of the body, you will live.
 14 For all who are being led by the Spirit of God, these are sons of God.
 15 For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, “Abba!
 Father!”
 16 The Spirit Himself testifies with our spirit that we are children of God, 17 and if children, heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him so that we may also be glorified with Him.
-(Romans 8:12-17 NASB)
+Romans 8:12-17 (NASB)

-As we saw in yesterday’s post, Christian Assurance, to live according to the flesh is to be an unbeliever.
-However, to live by the Spirit means that you are a believer, that is, you are in Christ and he is in you.
+To live according to the flesh is to be an unbeliever.
+However, to live by the Spirit means that you are a believer, that is, you are in Christ and He is in you.
 The flesh is our unredeemed humanness—that complex of sinful passions that sin generates through its one remaining domain—our bodies (Romans 6:6, 12; 7:5).
 In v13 we learn what believers must do in the struggle with sin.
 Paul makes it clear that there are some false teaching in the Church about how believers are made holy and he destroys those teachings right here.
 The first false view is that in a crisis-moment we are immediately made perfect.
 The second false view is that we must “let God” take over while we remain idle.
 The third false view is that some turning-point decision will propel us to a higher level of holiness.
 Instead, Paul tells us that that the Holy Spirit provides us with the energy and power to continually and gradually be killing our sins, a process never completed in this life.
 The means the Holy Spirit uses to accomplish this process is our faithful obedience to the simple commands of Sacred Scripture (Ephesians 5:18; Colossians 3:16; 13:14; Psalm 1:2; 119:11; Luke 22:40; John 17:17; 1 Corinthians 6:18; 9:25-27; 1 Peter 2:11).

 Unbelievers are enslaved to their flesh.
 Their will is enslaved to their fallen nature and so, being unregenerate; they are slaves to their fear of death (Hebrews 2:14, 15), and to their fear of final punishment (1 John 4:18).
-However, true believers have received a spirit of adoption as son.
+However, true believers have received a spirit of adoption as sons.
 Paul is talking about a Spirit-produced awareness of the rich reality that God has made us his children, and, therefore, that we can come before him without fear or hesitation as our beloved Father.
 In this we have the confidence to cry out, “Abba!
 Father!”
 This denotes tenderness, dependence, and a relationship free of fear or anxiety (cf. Mark 14:36).

 I have heard many use Romans 8:16 in a “proof text” sort of way to say that if you have some inner, mystical voice that you are in Christ then that is the Holy Spirit bearing witness with your spirit that you are really saved.
 That is not what Paul was talking about.
 Roman culture, for an adoption to be legally binding, seven reputable witnesses had to be present, attesting to its validity.
 God’s Holy Spirit confirms the validity of our adoption, by the fruit he produces in us (Galatians 5:22, 23) and the power he provides for spiritual service (Acts 1:8).